graphile/crystal/CONTRIBUTING.md

 slow tests in the PostGraphile suite so hopefully this should make your development time faster.
 Once you are in watch mode, Jest will present you with some options you can use to better configure your testing experience.

+If you change Graphile Engine, don't forget to run the Graphile Engine tests.
+These require a `TEST_DATABASE_URL` envvar to be set, the database pointed to by this will be overwritten.
+For historical reasons, Benjie uses `pggql_test`.

 ### Snapshots